 As for the animal hand on death’s knife,(…)in the blood of other men.

 The seventh stanza of ‘The History of Red’ begins by going back to the image of the “animal hand” which was guiding “death’s knife.”

 The speaker elaborates on what the knife is and the ability it has to penetrate those on all sides of any “war.”
 It is a representative of the “red father of war” who uses other men to his own ends.
 This is a reference to the god Mars, or from the Greek, Ares, who was seen to be responsible for the wars which men fought amongst themselves.

 And red was the soldierwho crawled(…)Love, like creation,is some other order of things.

 The eighth stanza of ‘The History of Red’ continues to speak on the horrors of war and how “red” played its role so well throughout all the battles of humanity.
 The speaker describes that it was through “red [that]…the solider…crawled” as he attempted to escape a battle.
 He was stuck in ditches of “human blood” and was made to succumb to them if he had any hope of living.
 Here, red is cast as an escape, a way out of destruction.
 One must travel through death to find a way to live.

 This stanza contains the first instance of the speaker referring to herself in the first person.
 She states that the son of the crawling soldier is someone “who lives near” her.
 When she met him, “thunder” filled their ears and it felt like the creation of love.
 It was a signal that there is still an “order of things.”

-In the final three lines of the poem the narrator speaks of her own desire to live and experience life.
+In the final three lines of ‘The History of Red’, the narrator speaks of her own desire to live and experience life.
 She feels it as a “fire” and she “want[s] it,” just as all of her ancestors did before her.